zwyhahaha/zwyhahaha.github.io/about.md

 ### Welcome!

-I am a first-year PhD student at Stanford MS&E. I obtained my bachelor's degree at Shanghai University of Finance and Economics, where I was fortunate to work with Prof. Yinyu Ye and Prof. Huikang Liu.
+I am a first-year PhD student at Stanford MS&E. I obtained my bachelor's degree at Shanghai University of Finance and Economics, where I was fortunate to work with Prof. Yinyu Ye, Prof. Dongdong Ge and Prof. Huikang Liu.

 My research interests lie in **optimization**.
 Below is a catalog of the research topics I have explored: